leammurphy/leammurphy/README.md

 ## About

-- 🏢 Currently and Intern at [CAP_CORP](https://capbraingain.com/) as a Full Stack Developer
+- 🏢 Currently working fulltime at [CAP_CORP](https://capbraingain.com/) as a Full Stack Developer.

 ### Other Hobbies
   - photograhy